Employee Well-Being

 3. A supportive mental health culture starts with mindful managers

-Developing more mindful managers is key to driving employee well-being, innovation, engagement, and retention—important factors in your future-of-work strategy.
+Developing more mindful managers is vital to driving employee well-being, innovation, engagement, and retention—essential factors in your future-of-work strategy.
 At Calm, we run our own Mindful Manager programs and we tailor these programs to our customers through Calm Workshops.
-We were fortunate to partner with Ogilvy on its Mindful Manager program which saw tremendous results: “As a result of the partnership with Calm Business and our Mindful Manager program, we saw significant improvements in leadership skills and stress reduction in the workplace after four short weeks.
+We were fortunate to partner with Ogilvy on its Mindful Manager program, which saw tremendous results: “As a result of the partnership with Calm Business and our Mindful Manager program, we saw significant improvements in leadership skills and stress reduction in the workplace after four short weeks.
 Sixty percent of managers reported less stress-related impairment in their day-to-day activities, and 54% were better able to regulate and reframe their emotions,” said Erika Sheridan, Associate Director of People Experience at Ogilvy.

 As mental health needs in the workplace continue to evolve, and as the future of work progresses, we know we have much more to contribute to support employees and leaders everywhere.
 We’re excited about the decade ahead as we help organizations redefine what mental health support in the workplace looks like.